-Finally, we’re checked in!
-I had decided to put on half my layers when walking from the car, and am now sweltering as if in a sauna – which is probably a good job as the “heater” appears to be blowing out nothing but cold air… We play peek-a-boo with the glass bathroom door for a while, and I muse on how great it is to be able to watch the TV from the toilet… But with a city to be discovered, and drinks to be drunk, we struggle back into our warmest clothes to head out into the cold.
-I take one last longing look at my bagful of shoes, and opt for my furry boots – warmth over glamour tonight I think!
+Finally, we’re checked in.
+I’d decided to put on half my warm clothes whilst walking from the car, and am now sweltering as if in a sauna.
+This is short-lived, as the heater in our room appears to be blowing out nothing but cold air.
+We play peek-a-boo with the glass bathroom door for a while, and I muse on how great it is to be able to watch the TV from the toilet.
+Mr Fletche is not so excited.
+Turns out that he prefers much more privacy than I do.

 It’s well past 9pm.
 There’s only one place we can get a cheap, hearty meal at this time – Wetherspoons.
 We head over to George Street.
-It’s almost ten o’clock; we have just 10 minutes to find Wetherspoons, find a table, choose and order!
-We manage to nab last vacant table in the place, and order without even looking off the menu.
+It’s almost ten o’clock; ten minutes to find Wetherspoons, find a table, choose and order!
+We manage to nab last vacant table in the place, and order without even looking at the menu.

-We somehow find our way back over to the Royal Mile, and we feel that we deserve a drink for battling back that far.
+We somehow find our way back over to the Royal Mile.
+We deserve a drink for battling back that far.
 It’s back into The Albernach, where I peel off my sodden clothes, attempt to find a dry spot to clean my glasses and try not to look at my scary hair in the mirror.
 My saving grace is that people continue to come in looking a lot worse than me.
 After a drink or two (or three), the snow abates slightly.
 We decide to try and make a dash for the hotel.
 Now if only we can get that heating sorted out….